 Intrigued, I did more experimenting.
 What I learned is that the 70-300 L's rear element retracts into the lens far enough that, at about 250mm, there is enough clearance for Canon extenders to mount.

 The available with-1.4x focal length range is about 350-420mm and 500-600mm with the 2x installed.
 Zooming out wider than the 250mm-or-so zoom ring mark results in a physical bump inside the lens.
 I'm guessing that it is the rubber around the edge of the extender element contacts the rear 70-300 L lens element or its barrel.
-I do not recommend mounting this combination due to potential damage the to lens.
+I do not recommend mounting this combination due to potential damage to the lens.

 I of course felt the need to try out these unsupported combinations.
 My solution to the damage risk issue was to Gaffer Tape the lens zoom ring to lock it at the 300mm mark while using extenders.